deepin-community/python-evdev/docs/tutorial.rst

 ::

-    from evdev import ecodes, InputDevice, ff
+    from evdev import ecodes, InputDevice, ff, list_devices import time

     # Find first EV_FF capable event device (that we have permissions to use).
-    for name in evdev.list_devices():
+    for name in list_devices():
         dev = InputDevice(name)
         if ecodes.EV_FF in dev.capabilities():
             break